incisrdg/BB510-610_fall_2025/Week 8: Protein-protein docking (rigid-body docking: ClusPro, flexible docking: HADDOCK) and binding affinity calculations (PRODIGY, Boltz-2)/Week 8: Protein-protein docking (rigid-body docking: ClusPro, flexible docking: HADDOCK) and binding affinity calculations (PRODIGY, Boltz-2).md

 - Machine learning approaches learn interaction patterns directly from large datasets of protein sequences and structures, enabling end-to-end prediction of binding likelihoods and interfaces.

-Bonus: In this context, discuss why ensemble docking is particularly important for accurately modeling the binding of dimeric ligands to the receptor, considering receptor conformational heterogeneity and potential cooperative binding effects.
-(2 pts)

 ## Summary